Parikrama: Buddhist practice

 Buddhist monks and devotees circumambulating a stupa.

 Pradakhshina round a stupa in China.

 In Buddhism circumambulation or pradakhshina has been an important ritual since early times.
 Sacred structures such as stupa or images have a pradakhshina path around them.
 The chaitya is a distinct ancient type of building that only survives in Indian rock-cut architecture, a hall with a stupa at the far end, always built with a rounded apse-like end, to allow pradakhshina.
 A mandapa (prayer hall), added in the front transforms the original stupa into the stupa shrine — as a sacred entity which requires a circumambulatory path around it for the purpose of worship.
 The whole structure is planned in such a way that it becomes the centre of the mandala and symbolically represents Mount Meru.

+Within Pure Land Buddhism, circumambulation became closely associated with nenbutsu practice, especially in intensive retreat settings.
+Practitioners commonly circumambulate a statue or image of Amitābha Buddha while continuously reciting his name, thereby uniting physical movement, vocalization, and mental focus on rebirth in the Pure Land.
+This form of practice is systematized in the Tiantai tradition by Zhiyi (538–597) in his formulation of the constantly walking samādhi, one of the four samādhi types described in the Mohe zhiguan.
+In this samādhi, practitioners circumambulate an image of Amitābha for an extended period, traditionally ninety days, without sitting or lying down, while maintaining uninterrupted mindfulness of the Buddha.
+Through this disciplined and sustained circumambulation, the practitioner aims to stabilize concentration, purify karmic obscurations, and cultivate direct contemplative engagement with the Buddha as the object of practice.

 Buddhist faithful may perform pradakhshina by prostrating themselves at every step, thus greatly prolonging the process.
 The most extreme pradakhshina is that of the sacred Mount Kailash in Tibet, a mountain trek some 52 km (32 mi) long, at altitudes between 15,000 ft (4,600 m) and 18,200 ft (5,500 m).
 This may also be undertaken by Hindus and Jains, and some pilgrims progress by prostration, taking some weeks.